Moringa

 The side effects of consuming moringa may include:

-- Lower blood pressure and slow heart rate because of the alkaloids in the plant.
+- Lower cardiovascular health and slow heart rate because of the alkaloids in the plant.

 - Uterine contractions from moringa bark.